Tummy Time Tips for Newborns (From Birth to 2 Months Old)

 How Much Tummy Time Should My Newborn Have?

-In the beginning, start by putting your newborn on his belly for 30 seconds to a minute and see how he tolerates this position.
-Increase the length of time your baby spends on his belly each day.
+In the beginning, start by putting your newborn on their belly for 30 seconds to a minute and see how they tolerate this position.
+Increase the length of time your baby spends on their belly each day.

 Aim for about an hour a day of tummy time by the time your baby is three months old.